CalG24/pear-hotkeys/README.md

 A lightweight, standalone Rust application that provides global hotkeys (Like and Dislike for now) for [Pear Desktop](https://github.com/pear-devs/pear-desktop) with visual and audio feedback.

 Currently Alt+L = Like & Alt+D = Dislike

-Can't be change but will be possible in the next version.
+This can't be changed but will be possible in the next version.

 ## Features